reanimate/reanimate/README.md

 This package consists of a set of arrow combinators, a renderer (using ffmpeg), and a Gtk-based previewer.
 Inline latex code is supported when 'latex' and 'dvisvgm' are installed.

+Nothing about the API is stable at this point.

-The example gifs are rendered at 25 fps.
+The example gifs are displayed at 25 fps.

 # Examples